Laparoscopic Ventral Rectopexy (LVR)

 During this operation the nerves are avoided.
 Rarely, constipation may become worse, but most patients with pre-existing constipation report that this improves after laparoscopic ventral rectopexy.
 Some patients with obstructed defecation and incontinence will not have a significant improvement in their symptoms, but are rarely worse after rectopexy.

 There are small risks of other problems including a hernia or bulge at one of the wounds or a problem with the mesh entering or piercing the bowel or vagina.
 This can happen months or even years after surgery.
-Mesh complications are infrequent (around 2-3%) but should not be taken lightly.
+Mesh complications occur in around 2-3% of patients and should not be taken lightly.
 Patients with this problem may experience bloody discharge with pus and pain from either vagina or rectum.
 Surgery to deal with the problem may be difficult and may be major; rarely, it may even require the removal of part of the bowel and formation of a temporary stoma or bag.
 It may be done through the vagina or rectum or may need a bigger operation done through the tummy either by keyhole surgery or with a bigger cut.
 Read more abut Mesh Implants here.

 You will have the opportunity to discuss all the risks and benefits of the operation with your surgeon before signing the consent form.